chriszhuang10/chriszhuang10.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Electrical and Computer Engineering, University of Texas at Austin, 2023
+* B.S.
+Electrical and Computer Engineering, University of Texas at Austin, 2023
-* B.S.A. in Mathematics, University of Texas at Austin, 2023
+* B.S.A.
+Mathematics, University of Texas at Austin, 2023

 Experience
 ======